pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 ping 192.168.100.2
 ```

-**Note:** The Tailscale connection to the Headscale server should survive to your system's reboots (unless you execute `tailscale logout`), thus this configuration procedure should be done only once.
+**Note:** The Tailscale connection to the Headscale server generally survives your system's reboots (unless you execute `tailscale logout`), thus this configuration procedure should be done only once.

 ### Troubleshooting for Windows users

-If you have troubles connecting to the Headscale server through Tailscale (this happens especially if you were already using Tailscale before attemping this procedure), don't waste your time trying to deal with Windows stupidity.
+If you have trouble connecting to the Headscale server through Tailscale (this is especially likely if you were already using Tailscale before attempting this procedure), don't waste your time trying to deal with Windows' stupidity.
 Instead, install Tailscale and everything you need to interact with your VM on WSL (Windows Subsystem for Linux) and connect to your VM through it!

 To do so, after setting up WSL and installing the distro of your choice (the latest Ubuntu is the suggested one, as it is more stable than others on WSL), follow the [official instructions](https://tailscale.com/download/linux) to install Tailscale on a Linux OS (the one-liner installer is highly advised!).
 Then, connect to the Headscale server following the instructions above and test the connection by pinging one of the VMs on the subnet.